Theology That Wounds Rather Than Heals

 Folau was merely sharing his faith in a public forum which has absolutely nothing to do with the ethos of Rugby Australia.
 Would a Vegan be sacked for stating that eating meat was abhorrent and detestable?
 Perhaps, if he was working in a burger stall expected to be selling beef burgers.

 The dilemma faced by many is in how to respond to this event.
 Whether we follow Folau or not, interestingly enough, the debate appears to have also ignited the question of “free speech” and exacted a few heated arguments between many, particularly among fellow Christians.

 Having said all that, I’m not going to talk about “unfair dismissal” or “freedom of expression” here.
-I would, however, like to address the matter of whether we should openly disseminate the truths of the Bible on public forums such as social media platforms as many do, however well-intentioned our motive may be.
+I would, however, like to address the matter of whether we should openly disseminate the truths of the Bible on public forums such as social media platforms like Folau and many others do, however well-intentioned our motive might be.
 In the name of freedom of expression, should we make blanket statements albeit based on the Word of God, without a care in the world as to how it may be received?
 Sometimes the valuable nuggets of the bible are best shared among the ones that value them and not just “strewn” around.
 In contrast to the parable of the sower, let’s consider this verse.